coste-v/kubernetes_infra_tutorial/Part4.md

 There are 3 parts in this deployment resource :

 - the replicas: this is the number of Pod that we would like to have up and running with this deployment
-- the selector: wich Pods will be involved by the deployment
+- the selector: which Pods will be involved by the deployment
 - the template: how each Pods in the deployment should be built

-As you can see, the template looks very much like any Pod ressource.
-We built earlier.
-Here, we just added some extra notions about the Pods resources:
+As you can see, the template looks very much like any Pod ressource we built earlier.
+We just add some extra notions about the Pods resources:

 - requests: in this part, we specify how much cpu each Pod will get.
 It's important to understand that the Pod will get this amount of cpu even if it uses less.
 - limits: in this part, we specify the maximum cpu usage of each Pod.
 If it goes above, the cpu will be restricted to the limit.

-This will be usefull a bit later when we'll dig into horizontal auto scaling.
+This will be useful a bit later when we'll dig into horizontal auto scaling.

 Let's run this resource and have a look at our cluster :